vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-2.md

 ### A layered guide to nectar extensions ###

-__Setup__: Create a new phoenix application to hold the favorite products application. in your shell run inside the umbrella/apps folder:
+__Setup__: Create a new phoenix application to hold the favorite products application.
+In your shell run inside the umbrella/apps folder:

 <script src="https://gist.github.com/nimish-mehta/994e51defad0787eb88e6611219066fb.js?file=new_phoenix_application.bash"></script>

 We could have gone with a regular mix application, but phoenix/ecto will come in handy in this case, since we want to have views to display stuff and a model to store data.

-While we are at it let's configure our dev.exs to use the same db as nectar, we could write some code and share the db settings between nectar and our extensions see: link to running multiple phoenix application together for more details.
+While we are at it let's configure our dev.exs to use the same db as nectar, we could write some code and share the db settings between nectar and our extensions see: [running multiple phoenix application together](http://vinsol.com/blog/2016/04/26/running-multiple-elixir-apps-in-umbrella-project/) for more details.
 But now for simplicity's sake we are  just copying the settings from nectar to get started.

 <script src="https://gist.github.com/nimish-mehta/49dcc6c0bcf6123f536ccc13220bf7ea.js"></script>